woodypacker123456/flipper_test/README.md

-I aint responsible for anything happening with these codes
+I aint responsible for anything that happens with these codes